thebuda/thebuda.github.io/_recipes/Buffalo_Chicken_Stew.md

 ## Instructions

+For the Instant Pot:

 1. Brown ground poultry until fully cooked in Instant Pot on Saute setting
 2. Add remaining ingredients except for blue cheese.
 Leave the cream cheese in a block on top, it will get stirred in later.
 3. Cook on high pressure for 45 minutes
 4. Natural release pressure and stir well to combine cream cheese
+5. Served with a sprinkling of blue cheese on top

+For the Slow Cooker:

+1. Brown ground poultry in skillet over medium heat until fully cooked.
+2. Add browned meat and remaining ingredients (except for blue cheese) to slow cooker.
+Leave the cream cheese in a block on top, it will get stirred in later.
+3. Cook on high for 4 hours or low for 8 hours.
+4. Stir well to combine cream cheese.
 5. Served with a sprinkling of blue cheese on top